Early Beginnings

 George Atkins became the first pastor of the Jonestown Bible Church.

-The expansion provided space needed for the growth of the ministry.
+This expansion provided space needed for the growth of the ministry.

 This arial photo shows the congregation and guests on the grounds for special meetings outdoors.